vaikkunth/PrivacyFL/README.md

 python run_simulation.py
 ```
 If you encounter any issues, please let us know so that we can help in getting the simulation up and running.

+### Configuring Your Simulation
+This library is intended to be modified as needed for your use case.
+We have provided a default `config.py` file as an example.

+Some simulation behavior can easily be configured by changing the files in the config file.
+The file contains Boolean variables `USE_SECURITY` and `USE_DP_PRIVACY` to toggle security and differential privacy features.
+The security feature does not affect accuracy, however you can set `USE_DP_PRIVACY` to `False` if you want to see what the federated accuracy would be without differential privacy.

+The default `config.py` file also has `USING_CUMULATIVE` set to `True`.
+What that means is that the dataset for a client on iteration `i` containts all of the datapoints in iteration `i-1` as well as len_per_iteration new datapoints.
+As such, this flag also makes it so that each client trains its weights from scratch each iteration.
+Conversely, one can set the `USING_CUMULATIVE` flag to `False`, which will make the dataset non-cumulative and clients perform gradient descent from last iteration's federated weights.

 ## System Architecure
 ### Agent